Excel Formula Protection

 To begin with, you should unlock all of the cells in your worksheet, even if you haven’t locked any yet.
 By default, every cell in Excel is set to “Locked,” whether it’s a new or an existing worksheet.
 However, this doesn’t prevent you from editing them until you protect the worksheet.

-If you only want to lock cells with formulas, it’s important to first unlock all cells on the worksheet before proceeding.
+If you only want to lock cells with formulas, remember to first unlock all cells on the worksheet before proceeding.

 To unlock all cells you need to go through the following steps: